Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): GLP Well-Typing

-\begin{remark}[Mode Correspondence] Let $H'$ be a moded head constructed per Definition~\ref{def:moded-head} from head $H$ and type declaration $D$.
+\ifappendix \begin{remark}[Mode Correspondence] Let $H'$ be a moded head constructed per Definition~\ref{def:moded-head} from head $H$ and type declaration $D$.
 For any term path $x \in paths(H')$ ending at position $p$, and corresponding type path $y \in paths(D)$ at the same position $p$, the mode at $p$ in $x$ equals the mode at $p$ in $y$.

-This follows directly from the construction: Definition~\ref{def:moded-head} assigns modes to each position in $H'$ based on the argument types in $D$.
-Input arguments ($T?$) receive mode~$\downarrow$, output arguments ($T$) receive mode~$\uparrow$, and nested positions inherit modes according to the type structure.

-The same property holds for body unit goals: each body unit goal $A$ is constructed as a produced moded term with mode~$\uparrow$ throughout, matching the type's expectation that body unit goals are produced.
+The same property holds for body unit goals: each body unit goal $A$ is a produced moded term---mode~$\uparrow$ at the root, with consumed embedded positions at~$\downarrow$---matching the type's expectation that body unit goals are produced; the root mode is not compared (Definition~\ref{def:consistent-paths}).

-Consequently, when checking path consistency (Definition~\ref{def:consistent-paths}) for a moded head or body unit goal, the ``mode of the corresponding type symbol'' can be read directly from the term path---no separate type path traversal is required for mode information. \end{remark}
+Consequently, when checking path consistency (Definition~\ref{def:consistent-paths}) for a moded head or body unit goal, the ``mode of the corresponding type symbol'' can be read directly from the term path. \end{remark} \fi